Gossan Resources (CVE:GSS) Shares Up 50% – Here’s Why

-Gossan Resources Limited (CVE:GSS – Get Free Report) traded up 50% during trading on Thursday .
-The stock traded as high as C$0.03 and last traded at C$0.03.
-151,000 shares changed hands during trading, an increase of 164% from the average session volume of 57,299 shares.
+Gossan Resources Limited (CVE:GSS – Get Free Report)’s share price shot up 50% during mid-day trading on Wednesday .
+The company traded as high as C$0.03 and last traded at C$0.03.
+151,000 shares changed hands during mid-day trading, an increase of 164% from the average session volume of 57,299 shares.
 The stock had previously closed at C$0.02.

 About Gossan Resources